by Texas Homesteader

-So with new resolve I tackled that grass, pulling and tugging in the thick mud to get to the roots.
-I’ll continue to battle for awhile since I expected that I’d need to address the wayward shoots.
-But I also had all the spring grasses that had sprouted thickly inside the beds.
-I raked and hacked at it with a hoe until I once again had cleared beds ready for planting.
+So with new resolve I tackled the grass growing in the planting rows, pulling and tugging to get to the roots.
+I’ll continue to battle for awhile since I expect that I’ll need to address the wayward roots.

-And of course my blackberry vines are growing like crazy as well, but wow they need to be pruned back & tied too.
-I think these vines are a little out of control…
+And of course the blackberry vines I transplanted to the garden area several years ago are growing like crazy as well.
+But wow they need to be pruned back & tied too.
+I think those vines are a little out of control.
+LOL.

 But despite the overgrowth I get to see those first tempting juicy rewards of spring.
 Ummmm… delicious!
-I was able to harvest a handful of berries about once a day and those berries were rinsed, dried and frozen for future use.
-I’ve been able to harvest enough berries to make a homemade blackberry cobbler when a family member came-a-visitin’ and the berries are still coming on.
-Woo-hoo!
+I’m able to harvest a small handful of berries each day.

 Garlic & Onions